cosmoart/Space-tourism/README.md

 # Space tourism website

+🪐My solution for the famous frontend-mentor challenge "Space tourism", made with react, JS and CSS in NextJS.
 This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).

 [Solution][solution-url] .
 [Live Page][live-page]